sswietoniowski/learning-csharp-asynchronous-programming/projects/01_stockanalyzer/README.md

 The `await` keyword is used to wait for an asynchronous operation to complete.
 It also allows you to continue with another asynchronous operation.

 Handling exceptions in asynchronous code is a bit different than handling exceptions in synchronous code.
 You need to use the `try` and `catch` keywords to handle exceptions in asynchronous code.

-You must know that `Task` would be returned from an asynchronous method.
-You can use the `Task` class to represent a single operation that does not return a value.
-You can use the `Task<T>` class to represent a single operation that returns a value of type `T`.
-Also in case of an exception inside the asynchronous method, the `Task` or `Task<T>` will rethrow the original exception.

 Summary: